Clayell/TargetInterceptPlanner/README.md

 * Launching to the Moon from any position on Earth
 * Launching to the Mun or Minmus from any position on Kerbin
 * Rendezvousing with a vessel in any orbit (a plane change may be needed at the intersection point)
+* Launching into an orbit given by a contract, even if no vessel is present there

 #### Parameters that you can change:
 * The expected flight time to the satellite (the time from leaving your circular parking orbit to reaching the closest approach to your target)